-The Trace Gas Orbiter carries the Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, on the journey from Earth towards Mars and, as it approaches the planet, deploys it for entering the Martian atmosphere on its way to land on the surface of the planet.
-After deployment, the Orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing on the Red Planet.
-It will also facilitate the real-time transmission to Earth of the most important data measured by Schiaparelli.
+The Trace Gas Orbiter carried the Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, on the journey from Earth towards Mars and, as it approached the planet, deployed it for entering the Martian atmosphere on its way to land on the surface of the planet.
+After deployment, the Orbiter monitored the UHF transmission from Schiaparelli from its coasting to Mars until its landing on the Red Planet.
+It also facilitated the real-time transmission to Earth of the most important data measured by Schiaparelli.

-Scientific investigations will take top priority until the second mission in the ExoMars programme begins, with the arrival of the ExoMars rover in 2021.
+Scientific investigations will take top priority until the second mission in the ExoMars programme begins, with the arrival of the ExoMars rover, Rosalind Franklin, in 2023.
 At that stage the Orbiter will become a valuable Mars telecommunications asset, providing communication services to the Rover operating on the surface of Mars.
 The Orbiter will act as a data relay centre for sending commands to the rover and downloading data to Earth through the ESA space communications network.

 The ExoMars Trace Gas Orbiter at a glance

 |During its operational lifetime the ExoMars Trace Gas Orbiter will perform three key roles:

 The ExoMars Trace Gas Orbiter Design

 The Trace Gas Orbiter spacecraft, designed by ESA, builds on the heritage accumulated from earlier ExoMars mission scenarios.
 The main characteristics of the Orbiter are determined by the functions that it will perform and the launch vehicle, a Proton launcher, provided by Roscosmos.